LucaTaddeo/LucaTaddeo/README.md

 ## Hello, there!
 ### <div style="margin-bottom: 1rem">I'm Luca, a Front End developer from Italy! 🍕</div>

-*🎋 Programming is like sex: one mistake, and you have to support it for the rest of your life*
+*🎋 Code is like humor.
+When you have to explain it, it’s bad.*

 <div align="left" style="margin-bottom: 1rem; margin-top: 1rem">